JackWangCA/Flutter-on-RISCV/README.md

  - A RISC-V Machine (Virtual Machine also works)
  - A stable internet connection
- - About 20GB of storage
+ - At least 20GB of storage